Choosing a Photoshop

 MaxRGB (4 K)

-If you can accept 'illegal' colors (outside the CIExyz limits) then try the outrageously saturated gamut of MaxRGB.
-Not that you gain anything useful, but at least you can say you have the biggest Photoshop-compatible tri-coordinate RGB working space on the planet!
+If you can accept 'illegal' colors (outside the CIEYxy limits) then try the outrageously saturated gamut of MaxRGB.
+Not that you gain anything useful, but at least you can say you have an even bigger Photoshop-style tri-coordinate RGB working space than ProPhoto RGB!

 MaRGBta (104 K)

 Got the Red and Green Blues?
-Don't worry, relax!
-Give your spirits a lift by viewing this liquid color space in 3-D in CHROMiX ColorThink.
-(But don't try this one in Photoshop!)
+Don't worry, be happy!
+Give your spirits a lift by viewing this liquid color space in CHROMiX ColorThink's 3D mode.
+(Pink Floyd optional).